anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-final.md

 * Git checkout the tag `improved-design` to see what your codebase and/or front-end looks like after your design improvements

 ### Proficiency
-* All the previous components (Command Line, Flask, Database, & Front-End) still work.
+* All the previous components (Command Line, Flask, Database, Front-End, & Tests) still work.
-* Your team’s code fulfilled the Proficiency requirements below for EITHER the code OR front-end design improvement option
+* Your team’s code fulfilled the requirements below for EITHER the code OR front-end design improvement option

 #### Option A: Code Design Improvements
 For each of the **TWO** code smells/naming & commenting issues: